nachocaru/xaprb.com/content/blog/2008-08-08-how-to-select-the-nth-greatestleastfirstlast-row-in-sql.md

 *   The single biggest/smallest/extremest row in each group.
 (Pretty easy.)
 *   The N most extreme rows in each group.
 (Doable, but harder.)

-In this article, we&#8217;re going to see how to get not the most extreme row, not the N most extreme rows, but &#8212; hold your breath &#8212; the single Nth most extreme row per group.
+In this article, we're going to see how to get not the most extreme row, not the N most extreme rows, but &#8212; hold your breath &#8212; the single Nth most extreme row per group.
 (In a future article I might talk about how to get the Nth through Mth most extreme rows.)

 ### The setup

-Let&#8217;s create some sample data to get started.
+Let's create some sample data to get started.

 <pre>drop table if exists fruits;